Let us help you customize your experience.

-ACCN will provide practices with data, reporting, tools, and connectivity to meet PCMH requirements, allowing for a greater focus on care delivery.
+ACCN will provide practices with data, reporting, and tools, allowing for a greater focus on care delivery.
 The physician-led workgroups and Steering Committee are currently developing recommendations around IT, data, and care management to help practices reduce their administrative burdens.

 How can ACCN help me share patient information and data?

 A requirement of clinical integration is the sharing of patient information and data across the network.
 The physician-led workgroups and Steering Committee are currently exploring options for developing mechanisms to seamlessly share information and data across the network.

 Will performance be based on the practice or individual provider level?

 We anticipate attributing and monitoring performance based on the individual provider level.

 ACCN will seek to enroll advanced practitioners given the important role they play in caring for children.
 Under current Medicaid guidelines, advanced practitioners do not qualify as primary care providers and are therefore not directly eligible for shared savings.
 However, participating practices may distribute shared savings within their practices as desired.

 Can I participate in other clinically integrated networks?

 ACCN is a non-exclusive network and you may participate in other networks.
 You will be asked to disclose all accountable care and clinically integrated contracting networks in which you participate.